-As the patron of the current support project, TRIMET employee Graham Inglis handed over the check for around 5,000 euros.
-The IT specialist also announced that TRIMET would continue to financially support the “Zukunft Bildungswerk” initiative in the future.
-The donation was taken from the donation account of TRIMET in Essen, to which the workforce and the Executive Board have made regular donations in the past.
-The employees of the family business use the money to support social projects and initiatives in the region.
+As sponsor of the current sponsorship project, TRIMET employee Graham Inglis handed over the check for around 5,000 euros.
+The IT specialist announced that TRIMET would continue to support the "Zukunft Bildungswerk" financially in the future.
+The donation comes from the donation account of the TRIMET site in Essen, into which the staff and the management board have regularly paid contributions in the past.
+The employees of the family-owned company use the money to support social projects and initiatives in the region.

 Further information on the "Zukunft Bildungswerk" and donation options can be found here.